-- Prestressing with immediate bonding (stressing bed method) In this process, the carbon prestressing strands are attached to the steel strands mounted on the tensioning jack using special adapters. - Prestressing with subsequent bonding and without bonding.
-The carbon prestressing strands are bonded into steel sleeves at the factory and delivered to the construction site or factory in this form.
+- Prestressing with immediate bonding (stressing bed method) In this process, the carbon prestressing strands are attached to the steel strands mounted on the tensioning jack using special adapters. - 2.
+Prestressing with subsequent bonding and without bonding Here, the carbon tensioning strands are bonded into steel sleeves at the factory and delivered to the construction site or factory in this form.
+If you decide on this type of prestressing, please contact us in advance.
+We will be happy to put you in touch with our partner.